Addressing Eating Disorders In Adolescence

 These catalysts are not limited to adolescents.
 People of any age can be exposed to trauma or develop low self-esteem.
 These things can lead to a host of psychiatric disorders that include but are not limited to an eating disorder.

-Signs of adolescent eating disorders
+Signs of eating disorders in adolescents

 Eating disorders can affect any person and are not limited to any gender identity, ethnicity, or sexual preference, although they tend to be most common in teenage girls.
 If you notice any of the following in your child or adolescent, then your child may be dealing with, or in the early stages of, an eating disorder: